-The detailed specifications for MotionMap have been completed and a specialist consultant appointed to develop and demonstrate the app.
-Sensor network development, testing and demonstration are now underway.
-These include using small cameras and visual analytics to provide data on car park occupancy, congestion and how crowded are the local buses.
-User trials, in the form of games using MotionMap, began in autumn 2015 and will continue through 2016, in co-ordination with citizen engagement stream of MK:Smart.
+The detailed specifications for MotionMap were completed and a specialist consultant was appointed to develop and demonstrate the app.
+Extensive sensor network development, testing and demonstration has now been completed.
+These include using small cameras and visual analytics to provide data on car park occupancy, congestion and how crowded the local buses are.

 Leader: Prof. John Miles